discordjs/guide/guide/popular-topics/permissions.md

 if (!channel.parent) return;
 // iterate over overwrites of the channel and delete any that are not on the parent for (const overwrite of channel.permissionOverwrites.values()) {
-    if (!channel.parent.permissionOverwrites.has(overwrite.id))
+	if (!channel.parent.permissionOverwrites.has(overwrite.id)) {
-        overwrite.delete()
+		overwrite.delete();
+	}
 }
 // iterate over the overwrites of the parent for (const overwrite of channel.parent.permissionOverwrites.values()) {
 	// initialize an empty object
 	const options = {};
 	// convert allow and deny to Permissions objects so we can easily check flags later with .has() const allow = new Discord.Permissions(overwrite.allow);
 	const deny = new Discord.Permissions(overwrite.deny);
 	// iterate over all possible permission flags for (const flag of Object.keys(Discord.Permissions.FLAGS)) {
 		// if present in the allow part of the overwrite
 		// assign a property with the name of the flag and set the value to true if (allow.has(flag)) options[flag] = true;
 		// if not present in allow, check deny
 		// assign a property with the name of the flag and set the value to false
 		// since allow overwrites deny you only need to check deny if the permission is not in allow else if (deny.has(flag)) options[flag] = false;
 		// if not referenced in either of the two
 		// assign a property with the name of the flag and set the value to null
 		// to overwrite existing alow/deny overwrites in the child channel else options[flag] = null;
 	}
 	// apply overwrites
 	channel.overwritePermissions(overwrite.id, options);
 }
 ```
 <p class = "tip">The masterbranch introduces `channel.lockPermissions` to easily sync permission with the parent channel.
 You can also pass PermissionOverwrites to `channel.overwritePermissions` in master to adopt permissions from other channels</p>